Camp Beaver |

 (1853 - 1860), Nephi *MAP*

 A fortified Mormon town, completed in 1854.
 Also known as Salt Creek Fort, as the settlement was then known at the time.
-The stone and adobe walls were 12-feet high and surrounded by a moat.
+The stone and adobe walls were 12-feet high and surrounded by a moat or ditch.
 The fort encompassed nine blocks from present-day 200 East to 100 West and from 100 North to 200 South.
 The original four corners of the fort are marked with concrete obelisks (replaced in 2006).
 Several of the original buildings still remain in town.
 A small fragment of the original adobe wall was saved and moved to the Nephi City Park in 1933.

 (1858), near Nephi